rcsb/py-rcsb_app_file/README.md

 # Deployment

+Sqlite cannot be used on a distributed system, therefore it cannot be used in production unless there is only one server and the sqlite database is stored on that server.

+Otherwise, to synchronize transactions on multiple servers or containers requires a remote Redis server (do not connect to Redis with 'localhost').

-For production, we presume that the file system is a mounted NFS file system.
+For production, we presume that the file system is a mounted file system.

 A Docker container should be used.